Shaisrael/Doctoral-Thesis/README.md

 # Doctoral-Thesis
-Contains captions of video clips referenced in the dissertation
+Contains captions of video clips referenced in the dissertation.

 Chapter 2: